-Name [SERVERSIDE]

-Туре Integer
+Name [SERVERSIDE] Туре Integer

 Introduced In VAST 4.1

 Support Status Optional

 Contexts All tracking pixels VAST request URIs

 Description Value indicating if a URL is requested from a client device or a server.
 This value may be set differently on the request versus tracking URLs, as the request may be made from a server (value of 1 or 2) while tracking URLs may be fired from the client (value of 0) 0 - Client fires request or tracking call without server intermediary.
 1 - Server fires request or tracking call on behalf of a client.
 The client told the server to act on its behalf.
-2 - Server fires request or tracking call based on its own decision, without an explicit signal from the client.
+2 - Server fires request or tracking call on behalf of another server, unknown party, or based on its own decision, without an explicit signal from the client.
 0 is the default value if macro is missing.

 Example 1